Why Do I Need to Appoint a Kentucky Registered Agent?

-Why is a registered agent required in Kentucky?
+What is required of a registered agent in Kentucky?

 A registered agent is required by the Secretary of State when filing an LLC, LP, LLP, or corporation in Kentucky.
 This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.